abstractpoint/walletconnect-docs/api-reference/bridge-server-api.md

 ---
 description: Bridge Server relays requests securely between Dapps and user's Wallet.
-Alse used to send push messages to an optional Push Server.
+Also used to send push messages to an optional Push Server.
 ---

-# Bridge API Reference
+# Bridge server API Reference

 ## For Dapps